chamilo/chamilo-lms/README.md

 When contributing patches (which we always welcome, as long as you agree to do that under the GNU/GPLv3 license), please ensure you respect our coding conventions: https://support.chamilo.org/projects/1/wiki/Coding_conventions (mostly PSR-2 with a few additional rules and hints).

+Before you contribute, you should consider carefully the branch to which you want to contribute.
+The "master" branch (the default) is the continuously experimental branch of Chamilo, so by nature it is unstable and it is *not* used in production.
+The "1.9.x" branch (or the highest number ending with an ".x") is the currently stable branch.
+New releases are *tags* that are set on the stable branch when a new version is released.
+So, if you are looking to contribute on a bug of 1.9.8 in prevision for 1.9.9, you should use branch 1.9.x.

+We gladly welcome Pull Requests on GitHub, so if you feel like you have 30 minutes and can contribute a patch, fork our repo, create a branch and send a PR (probably against branch 1.9.x).
+We will review it before the next release.
+Although we are generally fast enough at reviewing PRs, sometimes we might be more busy than others, so please be patient with us.
+Ultimately, we *will* review your PR and include it if it's useful and it follows our coding conventions (see link above).

 Manual testing
 --------------